avipeels/mobx-react-v2/Notes.md

 3. When: Similar to Reaction but only runs once after condition is met and is disposed automatically.

 Observables used after async code wont be tracked.
+# Computed
+1. Computed values are derivations of the state.
+2. They are Similar to Reactions but instead of producing side-effects, the return a value.
+3. Computed values that are used in the Reaction function will be cached.